 const convertedRupee = indianRupee.format(price);

-Locale string – We need to pass a locale string that we want to convert.
+- Locale string – We must pass a locale string we want to convert.

-Options – The second argument is options we can apply to format.
+- Options – The second argument is options we can apply to the format.
 It is an object.

 The options are style, currency, maximumSignificantDigits, and useGrouping.

-It is specified what type of formatting we want.
-And it’s a different types of values are:
+It specifies what type of formatting we want.
+And it’s different types of values are:

 - decimal – decimal style formatting.